edgeryders/dynalist_companion/README.md

            </Directory>
        </IfModule>

+8. If you are using SQLite as your database, make its database file (as referenced in `config.py`) readable and writable by the user used to run the Apache server process.
+That's the user as you configured it in `/etc/apache2/conf-available/wsgi-local.conf`.
+The simplest is to make all project files `+rw` by that user:

+        $ cd /path/to/your/project/dynalist_companion/
+        $ chown -R user1:group1 *

-8. Reload the Apache2 configuration:
+9. Reload the Apache2 configuration:

        service apache2 reload

-    This is necessary because we installed `mod_wsgi` but also for `mod_wsgi` to find all newly installed Python packages, including those of the Dynalist Companion application itself.
+    This is necessary because for `mod_wsgi` to find all newly installed Python packages, including those of the Dynalist Companion application itself.
 Otherwise you can get error messages like `ModuleNotFoundError: No module named 'flask_login'`.

-9. Set up cron for automatic calls to send notifications.
+10. Set up cron for automatic calls to send notifications.

     For e-mail notifications to work, the `admin.py notify` command has to be called by `cron`, for example every 20 minutes.
 On each run, it will detect new changes to the Dynalist file and send notifications out as required.
 An example crontab line would be this: